kuba-kowalczyk-allegro/kudo-space/.ai/prd.md

 ### US-001: User Authentication and Session Management

 - Title: User Signup and Login
-- Description: As a new user, I want to sign up and log in quickly using my existing social account (e.g., Google or GitHub) so that I can access the application without creating a new set of credentials.
+- Description: As a new user, I want to sign up and log in quickly using my existing social account (e.g., GitHub) so that I can access the application without creating a new set of credentials.
 - Acceptance Criteria:
   - A "Login" button is visible to unauthenticated users.
   - Clicking the login button redirects the user to the Supabase authentication page for a single social provider.